nicolasdanelon/UnofficialDocs/source/editing/editing.rst

 Overview
 ========

-Sublime Text is full to the brim with editing features.
+Sublime Text is brim-full of editing features.
 This topic just scratches the surface of what's possible.